On the Energy Benefit of Network Coding for Wireless Multiple Unicast: Model and Problem Statement

+where the maximization is over all node locations $V\subset\mathbb{R}^d$ and multiple unicast sessions $M$, with the transmission range optimized individually for the routing and network coding solutions.
+If no confusion can arise, we will omit dependency on $d$ in the notation for $\Bfix$ and $\Bvar$.

-where the maximum is over all wireless multiple unicast configurations.
-Since $r$ is fixed, the energy per transmission is a constant and the benefit is equivalent to the ratio of the number of transmissions required in routing and network coding solutions.
+Since in $\Bfix$, $r$ is equal for $\Er$ and $\Enc$, the energy per transmission is equal in $\Er$ and $\Enc$ and the benefit is equal to the ratio of the number of transmissions required in routing and network coding solutions.

 Since we are interested in energy consumption only, we can assume that all transmissions are scheduled sequentially and/or that there is no interference.
-Time is slotted.
-To simplify notation in Section~\ref{sec:code} we allow nodes to transmit more than once in each time slot.
-Alternatively we could have rescaled time such that only one transmission from each node occurs in a time slot.
+All coding and routing schemes that we consider proceed in time slots or rounds.
+In each time slot all nodes are allowed to transmit one or more messages.
+We assume that the length of the time slot is large enough to accommodate sequential transmission of all messages in that round.
+Coding operations will be based on messages received in previous time slots only.
+Finally, we assume that all nodes have complete knowledge of the network topology and the network code that is being used.